 Free vs paid SSL: validation levels

 With DV, the CA verifies that the party requesting the certificate is in control of the applicable domain, while with OV, the CA also verifies the name, location and existence of the organisation associated with the domain.
-EV involves the heaviest vetting, with the CA going to great lengths to verify the status of the certificate purchaser as a legal entity, including manual checks by a human.
+Meanwhile, EV involves the heaviest vetting, with the CA going to great lengths to verify the status of the certificate purchaser as a legal entity, including manual checks by a human.

-Due to the way its automated systems are set up, Let’s Encrypt can only provide DV certificates.
+Due to the way its automated systems are set up, Let’s Encrypt SSL can only provide DV certificates.
 While this may be enough for many sites, anyone looking for a higher level of verification – and the increased trust that comes with it – will need to look elsewhere.

-With only a small team of humans at the heart of all that automation, Let’s Encrypt can’t provide direct technical support to its users.
+With only a small team of humans at the heart of all its automation, Let’s Encrypt can’t provide direct technical support to its users.
 Extensive documentation is available, and there’s always the community support forum, but this will only get you so far when it comes to more complex technical issues.

-With a certificate from a commercial CA, you usually get access to some form of direct technical support and troubleshooting advice should anything go wrong.
+With a certificate from a commercial CA, however, you usually get access to some form of direct technical support and troubleshooting advice should anything go wrong.

-So should you pay for an SSL certificate?
+Should you pay for an SSL certificate?

 But for enterprise-level sites, especially ones that handle sensitive data, the benefits of a premium SSL certificate can’t be overstated.
 If you’re running an ecommerce platform, or any business that takes payment details online, customer data is one of your most valuable assets.
-While Let’s Encrypt can provide SSL protection, it can’t provide the comprehensive coverage and reliability offered by a paid-for certificate.
+While a Let’s Encrypt certificate can provide SSL protection, it can’t provide the comprehensive coverage and reliability offered by a paid-for certificate.